visual-layer/fastdup/INSTALL.md

 # Pip Package setup

-## Using pypi
+## Using pypi <a name="pypi">
-This is the recommended installation method for all Mac, Ubuntu 18-20, Debian 10.
+This is the recommended installation method for all Mac, Ubuntu 18-20, Debian 10, Windows Server 10.
 Will not work for Centos 7.9, RedHat 4.8.

 ```bash